 - Orientation sessions for students are not optional.
 If your student has any conflict with attending orientation, please email the

 Any student who has not turned in all medical records/proof of immunization, paid tuition balances, or completed necessary immigration paperwork must reconcile these requirements with the associated office before picking up their key.
-These offices will be available in the Reynolds Campus Center to assist you in completing these requirements.
+These offices will be available at Check-In to assist you in completing these requirements.
 For questions prior to your arrival please contact the offices directly:

-- Health Services - 781-239-6363
+Health Services: 781-239-6363

-Glavin Office of Multicultural and International Education – 781-239-4565
+Glavin Office of Multicultural and International Education: 781-239-4565

-Student Financial Services - 781-239-4219
+Student Financial Services: 781-239-4219

 All cars will follow instructions provided at check-in for unloading at designated areas based on your student’s housing assignment.
 Immediately following unloading, all cars will be required to park in Trim Lot.
 We recommend that the driver of each vehicle take the car to Trim Lot while your student and additional family/friends assist with the move-in process after unloading.

-- If your student is not arriving by car, please have taxi’s or other transportation drop your student and their belongings at the luggage drop located at the Reynolds Campus Center.
+If your student is not arriving by car, please have taxi’s or other transportation drop your student and their belongings at the luggage drop located at the Reynolds Campus Center.
 We will have staff there to load your student’s belongings into a campus van and drive them to their residence hall for move-in after they have completed the check-in process.

-- If your student arrives after 2 p.m., their room keys will be available at Public Safety.
+If your student arrives after the scheduled move-in time, their room keys will be available at the Reynolds Campus Center or at Public Safety.
+Specific information about key pick-up locations and hours can be found on Housing's Hub page.
 If arriving late, your student should connect immediately with their Peer Mentor, who will have emailed them at their Babson email address with their cell phone number.

-Contact Brian Duggan, Assistant Class Dean, with any questions about Family Orientation.
+Conor O'Brien, Senior Program Manager, with any questions about Family Orientation.